dotansimha/graphql-code-generator/website/docs/getting-started/naming-convention.md

 title: Naming Convention
 ---

-Codegen support many forms on outputs, and you can contorl the general naming-convention of the types/variables/code generated, using the `namingConvention` config flag.
+Codegen support many forms on outputs, and you can control the general naming-convention of the types/variables/code generated, using the `namingConvention` config flag.

 ### `namingConvention`